GhalaAlotaibi/2024-25_GP_9/README.md

 **2. Make sure to have the following installed:** :wrench:
 - Flutter
 - Dart
-- -Android Studio or a physical device :iphone:
+- Android Studio or a physical device :iphone:

 **3. Run the application :arrow_forward:**